 - Much more.

-There are 4 City Pass options depending on which Sagrada Familia ticket you opt for and how any days of Bus Turistic access you choose.
+There are 4 City Pass options depending on your Sagrada Familia ticket and how many days of Bus Turistic access you choose.

 Sagrada Familia + English Audio Guide

-Here we get a ticket package including the official Sagrada Familia audio guide (in English or 13 other main world languages) plus a downloadable audio guide for exploring Park Guell.
+This ticket package includes the official Sagrada Familia audio guide (in English or 13 other main world languages) plus a downloadable audio guide for exploring Park Guell.

 - 1 day Bus Turistic: €88.00 for adults, €37.50 for children (4 to 10)